justasm/WindowView/README.md

 License
 -------
-This project is licensed under the terms of the MIT license.
-You may find a copy of the license in the included LICENSE file.
+WindowView is licensed under the terms of the [MIT License](LICENSE.txt).